CeIIHunter/veency/README.md

 ### This is a version of veency that compiles on OSX
 * Adds a "Skip black screens" option to enable VNC to work with Camera, OpenGLES apps.
+* Adds a divide screen size feature to speed things up, especially on retina devices.
 * Uses SimulateTouch.

 ### To compile...